enis26/fflag/README.md

 # fflag
-My personal FastFlags that I use with @Bloxstrap
+My personal FastFlags that I use with Bloxstrap